vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   grep "^[0-9]\+" <nmap file .nmap extension> | grep "\ open\ " | sort | uniq -c | sort -rn | awk '{print "\""$1"\",\""$2"\",\""$3"\",\""$4"\",\""$5" "$6" "$7" "$8" "$9" "$10" "$11" "$12" "$13"\""}' > test.csv

+cat
+---

+When cat sees the string - as a filename, it treats it as a synonym for stdin.
+To get around this, we need to alter the string that cat sees in such a way that it still refers to a file called -.
+The usual way of doing this is to prefix the filename with a path - ./-, or /home/Tim/-.
+This technique is also used to get around similar issues where command line options clash with filenames, so a file referred to as ./-e does not appear as the -e command line option to a program.

 Practice
 ========